mingjia-he/mingjia-he.github.io/_pages/about.md

 - **For Researchers:**
-  If you share similar research interests, it would be wonderful to connect and explore potential collaborations :wink:.
+  If you share similar research interests, it would be wonderful to connect😊.

 - **For Students:**
-  If you are seeking thesis opportunities in mobility systems, please feel free to reach out :blush:.
+  If you are seeking thesis opportunities, please feel free to reach out😊.
   We are actively seeking students who are:
   - Highly motivated and curious about mobility systems.
   - Eager to learn optimization and machine learning techniques.
   - Skilled in traffic simulation (familiar with tools like MATSim).

 - **Contact**
   - Email: minghe@ethz.ch
-  - Feel free to connect for more information or to discuss potential research and thesis opportunities.